 SPECIAL ANNOUNCEMENTThe Saint John’s Bible Gallery is open to the general public.
 There is no admission fee and no appointment is necessary for self-guided tours.
-Masks are strongly encouraged, but not required, for vaccinated guests visiting the gallery.
-Unvaccinated guests are required to wear a mask.
-Guided tours are available by reservation only via e-mail at email@example.com.
+Masks are required for all guests regardless of vaccination status.
+Guided tours are available by reservation only via e-mail at firstname.lastname@example.org.

 In 1856, Benedictine monks originally from Bavaria traveled to Minnesota and built an abbey dedicated to Saint John the Baptist.
 They brought with them a vision of the future and the role of education that inspired them to found Saint John's University.
 They also brought a tradition steeped in 1500 years of monastic history.

 Those two visions, forward-thinking yet with an appreciation for tradition, would lead Saint John's Abbey and its University to be a creative center for education, art, architecture, liturgy and the written word.

 Today you can visit Saint John's Abbey and University and tour our spaces.
 Join the monks for the Liturgy of the Hours in the Abbey Church designed by Marcel Breuer.
 Explore miles of nature trails in our Arboretum, or walk along the shore of Lake Sagatagan.
 A new guest house completed in 2007 provides quiet and Benedictine hospitality.
 Group tours of the campus and The Saint John's Bible are available.
 For more information on Bible programs, click here.